kap01/PHYS30046_Projects/README.md

             - `conda activate hep-env` and hit enter
         - Now install another package (or two) by typing:
             - `pip install mplhep`
+2. ### Downloading the ipynb files from git
+    F

- 2. ### Launching jupyter notebook within correct conda environment.
+3. ### Launching jupyter notebook within correct conda environment.
 You do this every time you log on
-     - MacOS:
-         - From a terminal (MAor Anaconda type:
+     - From a terminal (MacOS) or Anaconda Powershell Prompt (Windows) type:
          - `conda activate hep-env` and press enter.
          - `jupyter notebook` and press enter.
          - This should pop open a browser window.
 Navigate to the location of the .ipynb file and double click on it to open it.
 You can now edit and execute the python notebook on your browser